-After leaving school at 18, I played for the Auckland University Club, coached by Graham Henry, who went on to coach the All Blacks.
-When I was 19 I played for Auckland province but I thought I was better than I was.
+After leaving school at 18, I played for Auckland University Club, coached by Graham Henry, who went on to coach the All Blacks.
+When I was 19, I played for Auckland province, but I thought I was better than I was.
 I had natural ability but we all drank, ate and smoked too much.
 I wasn't taking it seriously.

-Only after they let me go did reality hit me and the message from Mr Davies kicked in: I had to work hard to go to the next level and be as successful as I could be.
+Only after they let me go did reality hit me and the message from Mr Davies kicked in: I had to work hard to go to the next level and be as successful as I could.